DylanMeeus/springboot_jwt_blog/_posts/2015-09-10-jwt-authentication-with-observables.markdown

 ...
 ```

-The `fetchQuote` function makes a `GET` request to the url we pass in and returns the data as text.
+The `fetchQuote` function makes a `GET` request to the route we pass in and returns the data as text.

 With this set up, we're now ready to subscribe to the `quoteResponseStream` and observe events.
 We can do whatever we want with the returned responses, and in this case we'll simply print them on the page.